Mon - Sun: 24 hours.

 Evidence To Support An Ankle Injury Claim

 To prove you suffered a hurt ankle because of somebody else’s negligence, you’ll need evidence for your ankle injury claim.
-This comes in many different forms but could include:
+This comes in many different forms, but could include:

-• Financial records such as receipts for out-of-pocket expenses directly related to your ankle injury (e.g., medication costs, transportation expenses, rehabilitation fees), and bank statements, wage slips for lost earnings.
+• Financial records.
+Such as receipts for out-of-pocket expenses directly related to your ankle injury (e.g., medication costs, transportation expenses, rehabilitation fees), bank statements, and wage slips for lost earnings.

 When you’re ready to start your ankle injury compensation claim, our team will assess your evidence with you and let you know if anything else is needed.